acurwen/Workload-1-Repo/README.md

 Pattern of process starting, stopping, and then that error message showing:
 ![image](https://github.com/user-attachments/assets/2243bdaa-58f2-46af-967a-83dcc904a8f0)

-The only place I remember seeing the word "application" was in the repository files for our application code and then Nicole provided a SUPER helpful hint in our slack chat about how zip files have to be configured (Thanks Nicole!).
+The only place I remember seeing the word "application" was in the repository files for our application code and then Nicole provided a SUPER helpful hint in our Slack chat about how zip files have to be configured (Thanks Nicole!).

 The issue was that I downloaded the zip file directly from GitHub which included a parent directory.
 The application couldn’t be deployed because the right files couldn’t be reached/read.